cssigniter/gutenbee/README.md

-# The Image Widget - WordPress Plugin
+# GutenBee - WordPress Plugin
-A simple image widget that allows you to display an image in any sidebar.
-The image can either link to another page or it can pop out in a lightbox.
+Premium Blocks for WordPress

 ## Development
 Development must be made in short-lived branches.
 When a feature is complete, its branch should be merged into `main` and get deleted.
 The `main` branch should remain stable at all times.